 For fingerprinting professionals, there are several types of certification available, including:

-Step 5: Obtaining licenses and permits
+Step 6: Obtaining licenses and permits for Fingerprinting Business

 Depending on state and local regulations, you may need to obtain certain licenses and permits to start a fingerprinting business in the United States.
 The requirements will differ depending on whether you intend to run a mobile or fixed location business.